pen-name-deseree/website/README.md

 	- change prologue description in sections/intro.html
 	- change color of nav background line 503 in SASS/jekyll-theme-prologue
 	- editing the home page descriptions are in _sections.
 You may want to turn off href for the images
+	- you can change the footer details in _includes/footer.html